awesomeeng/zephjs/docs/GetStartedSite.md

 THese files can then be populate appropriately.

-If you are new to ZephJS it is strongly recommended you read the [Component Quick Start](./ComponentQuickStart.md) guide to learn about how to write ZephJS components.
+If one is new to ZephJS it is strongly recommended to read the [Component Quick Start](./ComponentQuickStart.md) guide to learn about how to write ZephJS components.

 ## Using Custom Components

-To use a custom component with your Web Site, we recommend including it early within the HTML header.
+To use a custom component with your Web Site, it is recommended to include it early within the HTML header.
 Here's an example of using the `my-button` component...

 ```html
 <script type="module">